Double Robust Semi-Supervised Inference for the Mean: Selection Bias under MAR Labeling with Decaying Overlap

 \subsubsection{High-dimensional \tco{offset} logistic regression}

-Next, we consider \tcr{a} high-dimensional setting with $p \to \infty$.
-The problem here is challenging as together with $p\to\infty$, the labels are extremely imbalanced in that $\pi_N=\P(R=1)\to0$.
+Next, we consider \tcr{a} high-dimensional setting with {\crevyz $p$ possibly depending on $N$ and} $p \to \infty$ {\crevyz as $N$ grows}.
+The problem here is challenging as together with $p\to\infty$, the labels are extremely imbalanced in that $\bar\pi_N=\P(R=1)\to0$.
 Unlike before, an adjusted RAL expansion for the case \tcr{when} \tco{$m(\cdot)$} is misspecified is now not available, as we are no longer able to obtain a parametric rate for the \tco{PS} estimation.
-In this section, we provide the consistency rate $r_{e,N}$ \tcr{in} \eqref{drthm:ratecond4} for a \jelena{offset,} sparse\jelena{,} logistic \tco{PS} model and establish asymptotic results for $\thetahat_\mathrm{DRSS}$ when both \tco{$m(\cdot)$ and $\pi_N(\cdot)$} are correctly specified.
+In this section, we provide the consistency rate $r_{e,N}$ \tcr{in} \eqref{drthm:ratecond4} for an \jelena{offset,} sparse\jelena{,} logistic \tco{PS} model and establish asymptotic results for $\thetahat_\mathrm{DRSS}$ when both \tco{$m(\cdot)$ and $\pi_N(\cdot)$} are correctly specified.